Mercateo/jsonhoist/README.md

 In the future, these scripts can be loaded at runtime, so that a producer of a message can change his message in an incompatible way, as long as he provides a transformation to an earlier version, without breaking consumers.

-##Examples
+## Examples

-A simple example could be found in the test class HoistObjectMapper0Test
+A simple example could be found in the test class HoistObjectMapperTest